Interview Walter Kogler, Umweltmanagement

 The wood from AustroCel Hallein comes from sustainably managed countries in the EU.
-What else has value when acquiring wood and in making purchasing decisions?
+What else is of great importance when acquiring wood and making purchasing decisions?

 When working with our suppliers, we strive to develop and maintain long-term partnerships.
 Characterised by reliability and mutual respect.

-We only accept wood raw materials from sources which meet our responsibilities towards nature and our stakeholders.
+We only accept wood from sources that meet our requirements regarding the responibility we have towards nature and our stakeholders.
 AustroCel Hallein supports the production and use of wood products from sustainably managed forests.
 At the same time, we support sustainable forestry management and manage to continually improve forest resources through the supply and demand of sustainably produced products.

-We make an effort to receive and increase wood supplies by rail, and these are an important part of our environmental protection activities.
+We make an effort to receive wood supplies by rail and to increase that amount, which is an important part of our actions for the protection of the environment.

 Wood is used for the production of textile pulp.
 Waste products from this process are then used (as side streams) for the production of bioenergy.
-How much is then actually waste and cannot be used anymore?
+How much of it is actually waste and cannot be used anymore?

 AustroCel Hallein is one of the largest green power producers in Austria.